Get a free, no obligation personal loan quote with rates as low as 9.99%

 An RRSP loan lets you borrow money to put towards your RRSP.
 It works much like any other standard loan, whereby you borrow a specific amount of money that you pay back — plus interest — over a certain time period.

-The difference between regular loans and RRSP loans is that the funds borrowed go directly to your RRSP account, instead of being used for a wide range of other purposes, such as paying for home renovations or car repairs.
-Further, RRSP loans usually have shorter terms compared to conventional loans and may also come with lower interest rates.
+The main difference between regular loans and RRSP loans comes down to the loan’s purpose.
+More specifically, the funds borrowed from an RRSP loan go directly to your RRSP account.
+In contrast, the funds from a personal loan can be used for a variety of purposes, such as paying for home renovations or car repairs.

 Some Canadians apply for RRSP loans for the purpose of paying fewer taxes.
 That’s because contributions to your RRSPs will lower your taxable income, which means fewer taxes paid.
 You could then use any tax refund you receive the following tax year to pay down part of your RRSP loan.